battaile/BBGMHistoricData/README.md

 # BBGMHistoricData
 Has the historic team data for BasketballGM (play.basketball-gm.com).
-Player images WIP.